Stefannnnnnnnn/CryptoBasics-Cpp/README.md

 # CryptoBasics-Cpp
 A collection of simple C++ implementations of essential cryptographic algorithms, including SHA-1, RSA encryption and signing, and a certificate scheme based on RSA.
-This repository serves as a practical resource for understanding fundamental cryptographic concepts and their applications in software development.
+This repository serves as a practical resource for understanding fundamental cryptographic concepts.